Incremental Medians via Online Bidding: Abstract

 \section{Abstract}

-Following Mettu and Plaxton \cite{MetPla00,mettu03}, we study oblivious algorithms for the $k$-medians problem.
-Such an algorithm produces an incremental sequence of facility sets.
-We give improved algorithms, including a $(24+\epsilon)$-competitive deterministic polynomial algorithm and a $2e\approx{}5.44$-competitive, randomized, non-polynomial algorithm.
-Our approach is similar to that of~\cite{LNRW06}, which was done independently.
+In the $k$-median problem we are given sets of facilities and customers, and distances between them.
+For a given set $F$ of facilities, the cost of serving a customer $u$ is the minimum distance between $u$ and a facility in $F$.
+The goal is to find a set $F$ of $k$ facilities that minimizes the sum, over all customers, of their service costs.

-We then consider the competitive ratio with respect to {\em size}.
-An algorithm is {\em $s$-size-competitive} if, for each $k$, the cost of $F_k$ is at most the minimum cost of any set of $k$ facilities, while the size of $F_k$ is at most $s k$.
-We present optimally competitive algorithms for this problem.
+Following the work of Mettu and Plaxton, we study the \emph{incremental} medians problem, where $k$ is not known in advance.
+An incremental algorithm produces a nested sequence of facility sets $F_1\subseteq F_2\subseteq ...\subseteq F_n$, where $|F_k| = k$ for each $k$.
+Such an algorithm is called \emph{$c$-cost-competitive} if the cost of each $F_k$ is at most $c$ times the optimum $k$-median cost.
+We give improved incremental algorithms for the metric version of this problem: an $8$-cost-competitive deterministic algorithm, a $2e\approx 5.44$-cost-competitive randomized algorithm, a $(24+\epsilon)$-cost-competitive, polynomial-time deterministic algorithm, and a $6e+\eps\approx16.31$-cost-competitive, polynomial-time randomized algorithm.

-Our proofs reduce oblivious medians to the following \emph{online bidding} problem: faced with some unknown threshold $T\in\posreals$, an algorithm must submit ``bids'' $b\in\posreals$ until it submits a bid $b\ge T$, paying the sum of its bids.
-We describe optimally competitive algorithms for online bidding.
+We also consider the competitive ratio with respect to \emph{size}.
+An algorithm is \emph{$s$-size-competitive} if the cost of each $F_k$ is at most the minimum cost of any set of $k$ facilities, while the size of $F_k$ is at most $s k$.
+We show that the optimal size-competitive ratios for this problem, in the deterministic and randomized cases, are $4$ and $e$.
+For polynomial-time algorithms, we present the first polynomial-time $O(\log m)$-size-approximation algorithm for the offline problem, as well as a polynomial-time $O(\log m)$-size-competitive algorithm for the incremental problem.

-Some of Our results extend to approximately metric distance functions, oblivious fractional medians, and oblivious bicriteria approximation.
+Our upper bound proofs reduce the incremental medians problem to the following \emph{online bidding} problem: faced with some unknown threshold $T\in\posreals$, an algorithm must submit ``bids'' $b\in\posreals$ until it submits a bid $b\ge T$, paying the sum of all its bids.
+We present folklore algorithms for online bidding and prove that they are optimally competitive.

-When the number of medians takes only two possible values $k$ or $l$, for $k<l$, we show that the optimal cost-competitive ratio is $2-1/l$.
+We extend some of the above results for incremental medians to approximately metric distance functions and to incremental fractional medians.
+Finally, we consider a restricted version of the incremental medians problem where $k$ is restricted to one of two given values, for which we give a deterministic algorithm with a nearly optimal cost-competitive ratio.

-\section{Introduction and summary of results}
+\section{Introduction and Summary of Results}